 The walking tour starts once everyone is underwater, and the tour guide welcomes you to the bottom of the Grand Reef.
 As you're walking, there is a rail to hold onto throughout the tour, if you need to steady yourself.
 The water makes you a little buoyant, but the helmet's weight helps keep you down.
 Fish swim all around you, and they can get super close.
 As I was walking, a stingray even bumped into my shoulder from behind.

-The first stop are the sharks!
+The first stop is the sharks!
 Don't worry — they stay behind a glass wall, but you will stop in front of them as the tour guide shares fun facts via white flashcards.
 Once you move on and around the corner, the tour guide and additional Discovery Cove SeaVenture divers will bring out sea creatures that you can hold.
 For the grand finale, the divers feed the fish, which creates a swarm of swirling fish while you stand in the middle of it!

 How long does the experience take?